 - Mind-body practices such as meditation and mindfulness

-I do talk therapy with my patients, including Cognitive Behavioral Therapy, Interpersonal Psychotherapy, and focused Psychodynamic Psychotherapy.
+I can provide both medications and talk therapy for my patients, including Cognitive Behavioral Therapy, Interpersonal Psychotherapy, and focused Psychodynamic Psychotherapy.

-My work with patients is a collaborative process—a process that is meant to be not only supportive, but transformative.
+My work with patients is a supportive, collaborative process.
 My assessment is shaped by a holistic understanding of you and your life, including your physical and biological health, your mental and emotional framework, your relationships, your work, and your environment.
 The strategies I recommend will be geared toward optimizing all of these aspects of your health and wellbeing.

-- I do not accept insurance or work directly with insurance companies, although if you have a PPO insurance plan you may be able to get part of my fees reimbursed from your insurance company.
+A: I do not accept insurance or work directly with insurance companies, although if you have a PPO insurance plan you may be able to get part of my fees reimbursed from your insurance company.
+I do not submit claims or work with insurance companies directly.
 The reason I do this is because insurance companies incentivize psychiatrists to have short, medication-focused visits, and reimburse poorly for therapy-focused interventions.
 I believe a broader approach is more effective and essential for long-term health and wellbeing.
+Practicing this way also allows me to provide the kind of care I feel is most helpful, without having to spend substantial time on paperwork.

 11620 Wilshire Blvd Suite 715